December 24, 2023

 Snazzy Jazzy Christmas Jazz You've Never Heard!
 Vol. III

-I'd say this set leans more to "I've never heard this before let alone the artist/band" than rare, considering most of the tracks are more modern.
+Continuing on...
 "Blitzen" (Joe Wilder on trumpet) by Leonard Feather & Ralph Burns is the earliest track (1954).
 The Modern Jazz Quartet's "England's Carol" is the other earlier track (1960).
-Other than a few 80s & 90s tracks, the rest are 00s.
+Aside from a few 80s & 90s tracks, the rest are 00s.

 I don't think I could pick one track over them all.
 Wynton Marsalis' "We Three Kings of Orient Are" would be right up there though, at a mesmerizing 9 minute tour-de-force.
-Nary a moment of boredom or reaching for the fast-forward button, for it'll pull you right in from start to finish.
+Nary a moment of boredom or reaching for the fast-forward button.
 Gabriel Latchin Trio's "Rudolph the Red-Nosed Reindeer" is another to take note.
 Tia Fuller's "Little Drummer Boy" is another worthy addition to the many covers.

-Vince Guaraldi Trio's "Skating (#3, take 7)" is close to the original release that you may not even notice/hear a difference.
+Vince Guaraldi Trio's "Skating (#3, take 7)" is close to the original release, that you may not notice a difference.
 Mark Shane's X-Mas Allstars' "Santa Claus Is Coming to Town" and Alban Darche's "Hark!" are a couple more excellent tracks.
+They're all good.
 Enjoy!

 December 12, 2023